bettadevindonesia/harmony-docs/index.md

 ## About the project

-This project created from :shit: developers.
-The reason he made this project was because he was stupid and could not develop to keep up with technological trends too quickly.
+This project created by :shit: developer.
+The reason he made this project was that he was stupid and could not develop to keep up with technological trends too quickly.
 Back again, he was indeed a fool.
-And make English-language documentation with [Google Translate](https://translate.google.com/).
+And he makes English-language documentation with [Google Translate](https://translate.google.com/) and one more thing you have to know; he made this documentation on each page with the source from [Slim 3](https://www.slimframework.com/docs/v3/) and [Laravel](https://laravel.com/docs/5.7/) Documentation.

 Harmony Modern Slim Boilerplate is &copy; 2017-{{ "now" | date: "%Y" }} by [Imam Ali Mustofa](https://twitter.com/ddarkterminal).